hamoid/video_export_processing/README.md

 ## change log

+* 0.2.0 - October 22nd, 2017
+  * Minor change: when calling nf(), replace ',' with '.'.
+Some systems may use ',' due to localization, which fails later when parsing the csv file.
 * 0.1.9 - April 22nd, 2017
   * https URL is now known by the IDE, so it's possible to install again without leaving the IDE.